UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

 - Note that the commands are the same for both HPC2N and UPPMAX!

-      Running a Python script in the allocation we made further up.
+      Running a PytJuliahon script in the allocation we made further up.
 Notice that since we asked for 4 cores, the script is run 4 times, since it is a serial script

       .. code-block:: sh